Forfar: Places of worship

-It had been decided (by a Church of Scotland arbiter) that the East and Old Parish Church would close, and the congregation would be moving to St. Margaret's Church.
+It had been decided (by a Church of Scotland arbiter) that the East and Old Parish Church would close, and the congregation would move to St. Margaret's Church.
 This was brought back for discussion at Angus Presbytery due to a large vote against this decision.
 Now the East and Old and St Margaret's are to remain individual churches as they have always have been.

 The East & Old Church is built on the site of the original place of worship that some of the monks of Restenneth Priory built hundreds of years before the one today.
 The adjoining graveyard has famous 'residents' such as botanist George Don, quite a few scholars and a man who blamed the witches of Forfar for poisoning him after ill words were exchanged between them.

 The steeple is a focal point of Forfar, visible when entering the town from any direction.
 Although abutting the East & Old building, it is owned by the 'Town' and is not formally part of the church property; it is all but certain to be retained following any disposal of the church building.

 The town has churches of other denominations, including: